Jens Volker Stein

 +41 26 300 8602

-The adaptive immune system protects us from harmful microbial infections and cancer, while providing life-long immunity after vaccination.
-To accomplish this extraordinary feat, cellular components of the immune system, T and B cells, continuously interact with antigen-presenting cells (APCs) in lymphoid organs.
-A well-studied example are naïve CD8+ T cells interactions with dendritic cells (DCs), the most powerful APCs for this subset.
-This leads to CD8+ T cell activation, differentiation to cytotoxic effector cells and invasion of infected organs.
-This process contributes decisively to elimination of intracellular pathogens such as viruses, as well as tumor cells.
-After clearing of a pathogen, memory CD8+ T cells patrol the body to protect from reinfection.
-While the general principle of such adaptive immune responses is well established, little is known on how this dynamic process unfolds on a single cell level in the context of tissue-derived environmental cues.
+The adaptive immune system protects us from harmful microbial infections and cancer, and provides life-long immunity after vaccination.
+To accomplish these extraordinary feats, cellular components of the immune system, T and B cells, continuously interact with antigen-presenting cells (APCs) in multiple organs.
+A well-studied example are naïve CD8+ T cells interactions with dendritic cells, the most powerful APCs for this subset.
+Their cross-talk results in CD8+ T cell activation, differentiation to cytotoxic effector cells and invasion of infected organs for elimination of virus-infected or tumorigenic cells.
+Following the acute immune response, memory CD8+ T cells patrol the body to protect from remerging pathogens.

-Our laboratory is combining multiple platforms including multicolor flow cytometry, functional in vitro assays and high-end microscopy to “shed light” on the molecular and cellular processes that govern adaptive immune responses mediated by cytotoxic CD8+ T cells.
-We follow three lines of investigation:
+Our laboratory is combining multiple platforms to uncover the molecular and cellular processes that govern tissue-specific adaptive immune responses mediated by cytotoxic CD8+ T cells.
+We follow two main lines of investigation:

-The combination of these approaches permits to obtain unprecedented insight into the dynamic nature of the adaptive immune system on a single cell level.
+Our technical platforms include conventional and spectral flow cytometry, gene expression profiling, microbial infection models, CRISPR/Cas technology, functional ex vivo assays, immunofluorescent tissue analysis, light sheet fluorescence microscopy and twophoton microscopy.
+The combination of these approaches permits to obtain unprecedented insight into the dynamic nature of the adaptive immune system at the single cell level.